-This is a work in progress and will be monitored on an annual basis.
-Currently, the school is working towards participating in blind recruitment in order to minimise the possible impact of unconscious bias based on protected characteristics.
+This is a work in progress.
+The Director of Finance and Resources and the Diversity Lead have worked together in analysing recruitment data and design targets to ensure a diverse recruitment policy.
+This has been shared with governors and will be updated and shared on an annual basis.
+Currently, the school has participated in blind recruitment in order to minimise the possible impact of unconscious bias based on protected characteristics.